-- 1. Complete the sentences using present perfect simple or continuous: - I have had (have) this cough for three weeks now. - The doctor has been seeing (see) patients since 7 AM. - How long have you taken (take) this medication? teacher (can we say) has he or she taken this ..? - She hasn't felt (not feel) well lately. - We have been waiting (wait) for test results since last Monday.
+- 1. Complete the sentences using present perfect simple or continuous: - · I have been (have) this cough for three weeks now. - The doctor has seen (see) patients since 7 AM. - · How long has been (take) this medication? - .
+She has t falt (not feel) well lately. - We have been (wait) for test results since last Monday.